 If you have $1000 today, you can invest it in a business, or buy a product today and sell it later, or at least you can deposit it with a bank that gives you interest for your deposits.

-You go to the bank and deposit your $1000 with the bank on 12% interest rate per year for next 3 years.
+Say, you have a trustable bank nearby your location and they give 12% interest for your deposits.
+You go to the bank and deposit your $1000 with the bank at a 12% interest rate per year for the next 3 years.

 Assume that you’re not withdrawing any money from the bank.

 $1000+ $1000 x 12% = $1000 (1+12%) = $1120

 So, $1120 after 1 year is the same as $1000 today.

 $1000 (1+12%) + $1000(1+12%)(12%) = $1000(1+12%)(1+12%) = $1000(1+12%)^2 = $1254.40

 So, $1254.40 after 2 years is the same as $1000 today.

 In the same way, we can conclude that after 3 years, we shall get: